ChimeHQ/Neon/README.md

 - `TextViewHighlighter`: simple integration between `NSTextView`/`UITextView` and `TreeSitterClient`
 - `TextViewSystemInterface`: implementation of the `TextSystemInterface` protocol for `NSTextView`/`UITextView`
 - `LayoutManagerSystemInterface`, `TextLayoutManagerSystemInterface`, and `TextStorageSystemInterface`: Specialized TextKit 1/2 implementations `TextSystemInterface`
+- `TextSystemStyler`: a style manager that works with a single `TokenProvider`
+- `ThreePhaseTextSystemStyler`: a true three-phase style manager that combines a primary, fallback and secondary token data sources

 There is also an example project that demonstrates how to use `TextViewHighlighter` for macOS and iOS.